Introduction

 Implementation details

-The Evaluator Agent is implemented as a separate model call with strict prompt isolation — it does not share context with the specialist agent that generated the output.
+The Evaluator Agent is implemented as a separate model call with strict prompt isolation.
+It does not share context with the specialist agent that generated the output.
 This prevents confirmation bias where the evaluator might be influenced by the generator's reasoning chain.

 Conclusion